oracle/truffleruby/doc/user/compatibility.md

 Ruby, MRI, version 2.6.6.

 Any incompatibility with MRI is considered a bug, except for rare cases detailed below.
-If you find an incompatibility with MRI, please [report](https://github.com/oracle/truffleruby/issues) it to us.
+If you find an incompatibility with MRI, [report](https://github.com/oracle/truffleruby/issues) it.

-Our policy is to match the behaviour of MRI, except where we do not know how to do so with good performance for typical Ruby programs.
-Some features work but will have very low performance whenever they are used and we advise against using them on TruffleRuby if you can.
+The policy is to match the behaviour of MRI.
+Some features work but will have very low performance whenever they are used and it is recommended to avoid using them on TruffleRuby where possible.
 Some features are missing entirely and may never be implemented.
-In a few limited cases, we are deliberately incompatible with MRI in order to provide a greater capability.
+In a few limited cases, TruffleRuby is deliberately incompatible with MRI in order to provide a greater capability.

-In general, we are not looking to debate whether Ruby features are good, bad, or if we could design the language better.
-If we can support a feature, we will do.

-In the future, we aim to provide compatibility with extra functionality provided by JRuby, but at the moment we do not.
+In the future, TruffleRuby team aims to provide compatibility with extra functionality provided by JRuby.

 ## Identification

-TruffleReport defines these constants for identification:
+TruffleRuby defines these constants for identification:

 - `RUBY_ENGINE` is `'truffleruby'`
 - `RUBY_VERSION` is the compatible MRI version